Report: No altitude advice before Dallas air show crash

 “Those are precisely the types of questions our investigators are asking,” Weiss said.
 “What was the process?
 What’s the correct process?
 And what happened?”

 John Cox, a former airline captain with more than 50 years’ experience, was surprised that the NTSB found there wasn’t an altitude deconfliction brief before or during the flight.
-He said these take place in other air shows, but he’s not certain whether they’re standard for the Commemorative Air Force.
+He said these take place in other air shows, but he’s not certain whether they’re standard for the Commemorative Air Force, which put on the Wings over Dallas show.

+A person familiar with the show’s operations that day said the air crews were given general altitude direction in their morning pre-show briefing.
+However, there was not a discussion of specific altitudes for each pass the aircraft were going to perform, said the person, who was not authorized to discuss the matter publicly and did so on condition of anonymity.

+Typically fighters fly above bombers, and when a group is called to make a pass that could put planes at the same or nearly the same altitudes, they maintain a lateral separation from each other, the person said.
+In general, the person continued, it’s the responsibility of the air boss to set out a plan for maintaining either vertical or lateral separation.

 The NTSB said the fighter formation had been told by the air boss to proceed to a line that was 500 feet (152 meters) from where the audience was lined up at Dallas Executive Airport, while the bomber formation was told to fly 1,000 feet (304 meters) from the audience viewing area.